Neoteroi/BlackSheep-Docs/docs/mounting.md

 _BlackSheep-Examples_](https://github.com/Neoteroi/BlackSheep-Examples/tree/main/piccolo-admin).

-In this example, [Piccolo Admin](https://github.com/piccolo-orm/piccolo_admin) is configured as mounted app under "/admin" route, providing a UI to handle data stored in a `SQLite` database.
+In this example, [Piccolo Admin](https://github.com/piccolo-orm/piccolo_admin) is configured as a mounted app under "/admin" route, providing a UI to handle data stored in a `SQLite` database.